monich/harbour-foilpics/README.md

 ![icon](icons/86x86/harbour-foilpics.png)

-**Foil Pics** allows you to encrypt some pictures from the gallery with a password stronger then the lock code.
+**Foil Pics** allows you to encrypt some pictures from the gallery with a password stronger than the lock code.
 Strictly speaking, each picture is encrypted with a unique random 256-bit AES key which in turn is encrypted with an RSA key which in turn is encrypted with your password.
 If the bad guys get your encrypted pictures, they